-The Shifter race can alter themselves to take on a more bestial appearance, while gaining an ability increase and special feature.
-One of the shifted appearances, the Wildhunt, increases your Wisdom score by two, and gives you advantage on Wisdom checks.
+The Shifter race can alter themselves to take on a more bestial appearance, while gaining temporary hit points and a special feature.
+One of the shifted appearances, the Wildhunt, gives you advantage on Wisdom checks.
 You can only shift once per long or short rest, but, since shifting can be done as a bonus action and lasts for a minute, it can be a clutch spell boost during combat.

 The two significant benefits that being a Kalashtar brings to a Druid are the advantage on Wisdom saving throws, and the ability to speak telepathically to a creature within ten feet times your Druid level.
 That last feature can be incredibly helpful, since you technically can’t speak common or other languages while in Wild Shape.
 This could make your Wild Shape a fantastic forward scout for the party.

-The main benefit that being a Veldalken gets you as a Druid is having advantage on all Intelligence, Wisdom, and Charisma saving throws.
+The main benefit that being a Vedalken gets you as a Druid is having advantage on all Intelligence, Wisdom, and Charisma saving throws.
 You also will be able to choose one additional skill to become proficient in: Arcana, History, Investigation, Medicine, Performance, or Sleight of Hand – and get proficiency with a tool kit of your choice.
 This won’t provide offensive benefits, but advantage on your saves is always lovely to have.

 This race recommendation is only suggested if you plan to run a Wildfire Druid, specifically because Tieflings have access to the Flames of Phlegethos Feat.
 This fire-focused feat will allow you to reroll any ones you roll when dishing out fire damage, and will cause you to be wreathed in flames whenever you cast a fire spell.
 This flaming shawl doesn’t just provide light, either – any creature that hits you with a melee attack will take 1d4 damage back.